 The good news is, you can keep your Selloum indoors or outdoors.
 Just be sure to give it enough space to grow — this variety isn’t called Tree Philodendron for nothing.
 Whichever location you choose for your plant, the Philodendron Selloum will certainly brighten up your space with its dazzling form.

-A brief overview of the Philodendron Selloum
+An overview of the Philodendron Selloum

 Don’t be surprised if you won’t be able to take your eyes off of the stunning Philodendron Selloum.
 Its impressive size, deep green leaves, and vigorous vining nature make for a captivating plant that’s Insta-worthy.
 Even better, this variety bears edible fruit.
 The Philodendron Bipinnatifidum’s fruit can be cooked and used in compotes.